-Leiden to Brussels train with PKP Intercity
+Leiden to Brussels train with Intercity

 + Add return